-The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.
+The directors are responsible for preparing the Annual report and accounts in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
-In preparing the financial statements, the directors are required to:
+Under that law the directors have prepared the company's financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
+In preparing these financial statements, the directors are required to:

-- select suitable accounting policies and then apply them consistently; - state whether applicable IFRSs as adopted by the European Union have been followed, subject to any material departures disclosed and explained in the financial - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis, unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - state whether the financial statements comply with international accounting standards in conformity with the requirements of the Companies Act 2006, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis, unless it is inappropriate to presume that the Company will continue in business.